-Police search for suspected extremist accused of killing 2 Swedish soccer fans on a Brussels street
+Police shoot dead suspected extremist accused of killing 2 Swedish soccer fans on a Brussels street

 “Frustrated, confused, scared.
 I think everyone was quite scared,” said Caroline Lochs, a fan from Antwerp.

-De Croo said the assailant was a Tunisian man living illegally in Belgium who used a military weapon to kill the two Swedes and shoot a third who is recovering from ”severe injuries.”
+De Croo said the assailant was a Tunisian man living illegally in Belgium who used a military weapon to kill the two Swedes and shoot a third, who is being treated for ”severe injuries.”

-Federal Prosecutor Frederic Van Leeuw described how the suspect, a 45-year-old man who wasn’t named, had posted a video online claiming to have killed three Swedish people.
+Federal Prosecutor Frederic Van Leeuw described how the suspect, a 45-year-old man who wasn’t identified, had posted a video online claiming to have killed three Swedish people.

 The suspect is alleged to have said in the video that, for him, the Quran is “a red line for which he is ready to sacrifice himself.”